AnyLog-co/documentation/background processes.md

 Data associated with the tables can be hosted on an Operator assigned to the cluster, and if multiple Operators are assigned to the cluster, the data will be replicated to each Operator.
 The same table can be assigned to multiple clusters, in that case, the table's data can be partitioned between the clusters.
-The following is an example of a clutter policy:
+The following is an example of a cluster policy:
 <pre>
 [{'cluster' : {'company' : 'AnyLog',
                'dbms' : 'AnyLog',